-The unmapFile command enables you to unmap assigned database files in an RPS database configured with the Mapped Extent or Working Set storage.
+The unmapFile command enables you to unmap assigned database files in an RPS database configured with the Mapped Extent storage.

 The syntax of the unmapFile command in the jdbutilb command line is as follows.

 '''

 jdbutilb path=database-path

 ini=initialization-file-name

 unmapFile [file-list]

 '''